barryclark/jekyll-now/_posts/2017-11-02-application-insight-alerts-dont-want-use-cases-especially-exception-rate-metric.md

 In summary we want to have all possible alerts setup but we should not use &#8220;exception rate&#8221; metric alert.

-Here can find more aboutÂ [System performance counters in Application Insights](https://docs.microsoft.com/gl-es/azure/application-insights/app-insights-performance-counters)
+Here can find more about [System performance counters in Application Insights](https://docs.microsoft.com/gl-es/azure/application-insights/app-insights-performance-counters)